 Slippage, Fees, and Funding: Why Your Crypto Backtest Lies (and How to Fix It)

-If your backtest looks amazing and your live results look “fine but worse”… you almost always have a cost-model problem.
+If your backtest looks amazing and your live results look “fine but worse”, you likely have a cost-model problem.

 Crypto is cost-heavy: